-Let’s be honest, no one likes spam, not hosting providers, not web users, and certainly not us.
-That’s why it has become a reoccurring subject on the cPanel Blog.
-So, using one of our favorite features, Apache SpamAssassin, we want to equip you, the cPanel user, with a nifty trick to keep spam out of your inbox.
+Let’s be honest, no one likes spam; not hosting providers, not web users, and certainly not us.
+That’s why it has become a reccurring subject on the cPanel Blog.
+Using one of our favorite features, Apache SpamAssassin, we want to equip you, the cPanel user, with a nifty trick to keep spam out of your inbox.

 Creating a Spam Filter

 In the Email section of your cPanel account, choose Apache SpamAssassin.
 (If your hosting provider hasn’t already enabled this feature, select Apache SpamAssassin and then switch it on.)